-In this paper, as in Babanin et al. (2007a), we suggest that the incipient breaker is defined dynamically as a wave which has already reached its limiting-stability state, but has not yet started the irreversible breaking process.
+In this paper, as in Babanin et al. (2007b), we suggest that the incipient breaker is defined dynamically as a wave which has already reached its limiting-stability state, but has not yet started the irreversible breaking process.
 That is, breaking onset is the ultimate point at which the wave dynamics caused by initial instabilities is still valid.
-This definition allows the identification of incipient breakers and, once the location of the breaking onset can be predicted, allows measurement of the physical properties of such waves.
 The state of breaking onset is instantaneous unlike breaking-in-progress which can be further subdivided into a number of stages with different properties and different dynamics (Liu & Babanin 2004).

 3.1.
-Laboratory setup
+Laboratory set-up

-The laboratory experiment was conducted in the Air-Sea Interaction Salt water Tank (ASIST) at RSMAS, University of Miami (http://peas.rsmas.miami.edu/groups/asist).
-The tank is a stainless-steel construction with a working section of 15m x 1m x 1m.
-Its programmable fan is capable of generating centreline wind speeds in the range of 0 to 30m/s.
+The laboratory experiment was conducted in the Air-Sea Interaction Salt-Water Tank (ASIST) at RSMAS, University of Miami (http://peas.rsmas.miami.edu/ groups/asist).
+The tank is a stainless-steel construction with a working section of 15 m × 1 m × 1 m.
+Its programmable fan is capable of generating centreline wind speeds in the range of $0-30 \,\mathrm{m \, s^{-1}}$.
 Immediately downstream of the fan, extensive flow straightening devices are installed to condition the air flow and introduce appropriately scaled turbulence.
-Values of wind speed U used in this paper will be those extrapolated to 10m height.
+Values of wind speed U used in this paper will be those extrapolated to 10 m height.

-ASIST includes a fully programmable piston wave maker able to produce both monochromatic waves and waves with a predefined spectral form.
-A set of dedicated measurements showed that amplitude of the first harmonics is of the order of 1% of the amplitude of sinusoidal waves generated by the piston in the range of steepness ak between 0.25 and 0.3.
+ASIST includes a fully programmable piston wavemaker able to produce both monochromatic waves and waves with a predefined spectral form.
+A set of dedicated measurements showed that amplitude of the first harmonics is of the order of 1 % of the amplitude of sinusoidal waves generated by the piston in the range of steepness ak between 0.25 and 0.3.
 These waves are dissipated at the opposite end of the facility by a minimum-reflection beach.
 The ASIST beach design has been a subject of a special research project.
-A gentlysloping (10 degrees) grid of 2.5cm diameter acrylic rods is used.
+A gently sloping (10°) grid of 2.5 cm diameter acrylic rods is used.
 A perforated acrylic plate is placed beneath the rods to split wave orbital velocities into multiple turbulent jets to increase viscous dissipation.
 The energy of the reflected component is approximately 5% of the incident energy depending on the initial wavelength.